s-mrb/Docker-Notes/README.md

 Containers requires a kernel to be running, as images do not provide their own kernel and are not full operating systems.

 When the container is started, the layers of the image are joined together to provide everything an app needs to run.
-The Docker daemon configures various namespaces (process, mount, network, user, IPC, etc.) to isolate the container from other processes on the same machine.
+The **Docker daemon configures various namespaces (process, mount, network, user, IPC, etc.) to isolate the container from other processes on the same machine**.
 That's what provides the look and feel of being a separate VM, even when it's just another process on the machine.

-At the end of the day, a container is simply another process running on the machine.
+> At the end of the day, a container is simply another process running on the machine.
 It's just one that brought along its entire environment.

 ---

 ### Docker Registry

-A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions.
+A registry is a **storage and content delivery system**, holding named Docker images, available in different tagged versions.
 `docker pull` actually downloads images from registry.

 ---

 ### Docker Daemon

-The background service running on the host that manages building, running and distributing Docker containers.
+The **background service** running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operating system which clients talk to.

 ---

 ### Docker Client

-The command line tool that allows the user to interact with the daemon.
+The **command line tool** that allows the user to interact with the daemon.
 More generally, there can be other forms of clients too - such as Kitematic which provide a GUI to the users.

 ---